noam76/SlicyWeb/docs/03-development/UNDO_REDO_SPEC.md

 # Purpose

-This document defines the Undo/Redo system used throughout Wichy.
+This document defines the Undo/Redo system used throughout SlicyWeb.

 The system allows users to safely revert or restore actions performed during a project session.